almossawi/badarguments/extras/content/posts/main/index.md

 A magazine wanting you to renew your subscription will call out the intelligence, wit, style, and humor that you would be missing out on if you don't renew, as the New Yorker does.
 Another magazine will paint you a picture of a dinner party and of that one person who always happens to have something interesting to stay.
 You can be that person, you're told.
 All you need to do is renew your subscription.

 It might not sit right, you sense the language is loaded, but you feel special all the same.
 Feel-good associations aim to compel you to do something you wouldn't otherwise do.
 Other times, they're more sinister.
 Euphemisms, for instance, help disassociate us from a repellant action, thereby removing any residual sense of guilt we may have felt.
-Let's see some examples of both, in reverse order.
+And a positive quality thrown into the midst of a paragraph might convince us that someone isn't that bad after all.

+On an ABC affiliate's website, an article about a man who stormed the US Capitol in January 2021 includes the line

+"Jack, who addressed the judge as 'ma'am' and 'your honor,' also faces charges of stealing public property and violent entry and disorderly conduct on Capitol grounds."

+One is left wondering how that line adds anything substantive to the story.
+Here are some other examples.

 **Children**.
 References to children or other helpless beings can be a way to make the speaker sound selfless.